-"Hedge Counterparties" means (i) the Existing Hedge Counterparties; and (ii) any counterparty to a Hedging Agreement which is or becomes party to the STID in accordance with the STID and "Hedge Counterparty" means any of such parties.
+'Hedge Counterparties' means (i) the Existing Hedge Counterparties; and (ii) any counterparty to a Hedging Agreement which is or becomes party to the STID in accordance with the STID and 'Hedge Counterparty' means any of such parties.

-"Hedging Agreement" means any Treasury Transaction entered or to be entered into by the Issuer and/or TWUL and/or TWUF with Hedge Counterparties in accordance with the Hedging Policy, the counterparties to which have acceded to the terms of the STID and the CTA and agreed to be bound by the terms of paragraphs 9, 10, 11, 19 and 20 of Schedule 7 (Hedging Policy and Overriding Provisions Relating to Hedging Agreements) to the CTA), and references to "Hedging Agreements" shall be construed accordingly.
+"Hedging Agreement" means any Treasury Transaction entered or to be entered into by the Issuer and/or TWUL (or, historically, entered into by TWUCFL and, if applicable, in respect of which the Issuer has been substituted in place of TWUCFL and TWUCFL has ceased to be a party) with Hedge Counterparties in accordance with the Hedging Policy, the counterparties to which have acceded to the terms of the STID and the CTA and agreed to be bound by the terms of paragraphs 9, 10, 11, 19 and 20 of Schedule 7 (Hedging Policy and Overriding Provisions Relating to Hedging Agreements) to the CTA), and references to "Hedging Agreements" shall be construed accordingly.